Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

 A California patch is a method that drywallers use that does not require the use of backing or drywall tape.
 It is creating a patch with drywall and utilizing the paper face of the drywall as the “tape”.
 It is very effective, cheap, and quick to do.

-A fibatape repair patch removes the need for wood backing, drywall clips, or using a piece of drywall.
+A repair patch kit removes the need for wood backing, drywall clips, or using a piece of drywall.
 This is a mesh product that contains perforated aluminum to make it a strong repair option.

 4”x4” (for 3” or less)